katekalcevich/Test-ARIA/README.md

 ## Notifications
 This code is adapted from [Simple inline error message pattern](https://developer.paciellogroup.com/blog/2016/01/simple-inline-error-message-pattern/), [User Notifications](https://www.w3.org/WAI/tutorials/forms/notifications/) and [Using ARIA role=alert or Live Regions to Identify Errors](https://www.w3.org/WAI/WCAG21/Techniques/aria/ARIA19).
 I've combined a variety of techniques into a single example.

-### aria-live polite and assertive vs. alerts
+### aria-live="polite" or assertive vs. alerts
 When you use aria-live="polite" screen readers will announce updates at the next graceful opportunity, such as at the end of a sentence.
 An example use case would be a success message.

-When you sue aria-live="assertive" screen readers will announce updates immediately.
+When you use aria-live="assertive" screen readers will announce updates immediately.
 The assertive value should only be used if the interruption is critical because users need to know something immediately.

-Role="alert" is used to define for important and time-sensitive messages.

-W3C considers role="alert" equivalent to aria-live="assertive".
+Role="alert" is used to define for important and time sensitive messages.
+Using role="alert" is equivalent to using aria-live="assertive" and aria-atomic="true".

 The expected **keyboard** interaction for notifications is:
-- not to received focus
+- not to receive focus

 If user interaction is required, use a modal or another technique.
+You can move the focus to the error, but not the notification itself.

 The expected **screen reader** interaction for notifications is:
 - when an alert with role="alert" or aria-live="assertive" is triggered, a screen reader will say the alert right away
 - when an alert is triggered with aria-live="polite", a screen reader will say the alert when it's done reading it's current focus
-- when a form is resubmitted and there are still errors, screen readers will speak remaining error messages if aria-atomic is set to true
+- when a form is resubmitted and there are still errors, screen readers will speak remaining error messages if aria-atomic is set to true on an aria-live element

 I'm not a fan of toasts.
 I don't think they are the best option for notifications from a usability or accessibility perspective.
 If you must use toast, read [Adrian Roselli's strategies for toasts](https://adrianroselli.com/2020/01/defining-toast-messages.html#Strategies).